projectriff-demo/demo/README.md

 ### Install riff CLI

 You need the latest [riff CLI](https://github.com/projectriff/cli/).
-You can run the following commands to download the latest snapshot executable archive for your OS, extract executable and then place it on your path.
+You can run the following commands to download the latest snapshot executable archive for your OS, extract the executable and then place it on your path.

 #### Download and extract the riff CLI executable